jperez0630/marinerds/pages/Keeping tabs on the Pitching staff/June 6th, 2024.md

 ## Recap<br><br>

 ### Starter<br>
 Bryan Woo Tang Clan, once again, was nothing to fuck with.
-He threw 67% 4-Seam Fastballs, averaging 94.3, bottoming out at 92.7 and topping out at 96.
+Giving up a big fat goose-egg.
+He threw 67% 4-Seam Fastballs, averaging 94.3 mph, bottoming out at 92.7 mph and topping out at 96 mph.
 The majority of his pitches were located in the upper portion of the strike zone.
 It's interesting to see how little he is moving his 4-seamer around.
 Despite this, it was only hit into play 12.28%.
 The only other pitch thrown with any major statistical significance was his Sinker.
-That pitch ended up in the center of the plate 21% of the time, resulted in just as many fly balls as ground balls,  so it seems he needs to work on getting it to bite a little bit more to be a more effective pitch.
+That pitch ended up in the center of the plate 21% of the time, resulted in just as many fly balls as ground balls,  so it seems he needs to work on getting it to bite a little bit more to be a more effective pitch.<br>

+### Bullpen<br>
+The bullpen were lights-out as well, throwing mostly 4-Seamers, except for Voth, who leaned on his Sweeper.
+That pitch, by the way, seems to be ground-ball dynamo.
+33% of Voth's Sweepers were grounders and weak grounders at that, averaging a launch speed of 83.2 mph with nary a hard-hit ball to speak of.
+They all moved their pitches around very well and stayed away from the heart of the plate, by in large.

 <DataTable data={pitch_type_perc} groupBy=player_name groupsOpen=false>
  	<Column id=player_name/>